 For this week’s deep dive series we are interviewing an amazing UK band: Standing Like Statues.

 This popular rock band has recently reached 2k followers on Clapper and over 100k listens on Spotify.
-Standing Like Statues is formed by 5 amazing rock stars: Jamie (vocalist), Effie (drummer), Nigel (lead guitar), Meitar (rhythm guitar), and Chris (bass player).
+Standing Like Statues is formed by 5 amazing rock stars: Jamie (vocalist), Effy (drummer), Nigel (lead guitar), Meitar (rhythm guitar), and Chris (bass player).
 In this live radio interview, we talked about the beginnings of the band, the source of their inspiration, and what makes them share their content on Clapper.
-Joining us, Effie and Nigel, tell us their personal stories and journeys to become the musicians they are today.
+Joining us, Effy and Nigel, tell us their personal stories and journeys to become the musicians they are today.

 Make sure to tune in every Friday at 4pm CT on our @Clappertalks account, to listen to the bonus questions that will only be available on our live radio show: Clapper Interviews.